noojee/acceloapi/README.md

 	The API tries to use Json for filters/sending and recieving data.
-	To add creating json filters there is a small set of classes that try to make this easier.
+	To help creating json filters there is a small set of classes that try to make this easier.
 	Currenlty they don't handle every possible fitler combination:

 	Create a fitler to match on a Staff email address: